ghardin1314/cluster-sst/README.md

    SST will start the local development environment and output the Lambda function URL.

+   > Note: In local development, the database and all code runs locally using `sst dev` but resembles the production deployment as closely as possible.

    > Note: This will deploy some minimal resources to your AWS account.
+The database and all code runs locally, but resembles a production deployment as closely as possible.
 Remember to remove afterwards with `pnpm sst remove`

 3. **Test the cluster**